-Through the Hwb programme, we are providing a range of digital services which will inspire our teachers and learners to confidently embed digital practices, while developing their culture, competencies, skills and knowledge underpinning Our national mission.
+Through the Hwb programme, we are providing a range of digital services which will inspire our teachers and learners to confidently embed digital practices, while developing their culture, competencies, skills and knowledge underpinning the Curriculum for Wales.

 The long-term strategic aims of this programme are to: